-Handlebar shape, angle, width, reach, drop, sweep, width, etc., is optimal when hand interface is anatomically correct with regards to differential, shoulder width and drop, elbow angles, han
+Handlebar shape, angle, width, reach, drop, sweep, width, etc., is optimal when hand interface is anatomically correct with regards to differential, shoulder width and drop, elbow and wrist angles.

 Mountain Bike Handlebars: